-(d) In establishing the protocols for measuring and verifying emissions reductions for use by a district’s emission reduction credit bank, the Air Resources Board shall create protocols which provide that emission reductions created through the installation or retrofitting of Readily Available Control (“RACT”) shall create credits based upon the difference between the quantity of emissions prior to the retrofit and after the retrofit, calculated to determine the reduction in emissions through the end of the useful life of the equipment or facility, so long as the addition of RACT occurred prior to the end of the useful life of the asset.
-It is the intent of this act to encourage the retrofitting of more efficient, less polluting technologies by offering emission credits to persons who retrofit equipment or facilities to RACT standards earlier than would occur by otherwise upgrading the emission control technology only when replacing equipment or facilities which have exhausted their useful life.
+(e) In establishing the protocols for measuring and verifying emissions reductions for use by a district’s emission reduction credit bank, the Air Resources Board shall create protocols which provide that emission reductions created through the installation or retrofitting of Reasonably Available Control Technology (“RACT”) shall create credits based upon the difference between the quantity of emissions prior to the retrofit and after the retrofit, calculated to determine the reduction in emissions resulting from the retrofitting of the equipment or facility.
+It is the intent of this act to encourage the retrofitting of more efficient, less polluting technologies by offering emission credits to persons who retrofit equipment or facilities to RACT standards, when otherwise not required.

-(e) This section shall apply to all emission reduction credits acquired to offset emissions from new, modified, or expanded electric generation facilities which obtain a permit authorizing construction from the Energy Resources and Conservation Commission, commence construction, or commence operation on or before January 1, 2004, and shall continue to apply to such credits so long as the facility is in operation.
-This section will cease to be effective after that date for any generation facilities which have not obtained a permit, commenced construction or commenced operation as if January 1, 2004, unless extended by legislation enacted prior to January 1, 2004.
+(f) This section shall apply to all emission reduction credits acquired to offset emissions from new, modified, or expanded electric generation facilities which apply for a permit authorizing construction from the Energy Resources Conservation and Development Commission before January 1, 2004, and shall continue to apply to such credits so long as the facility is in operation.
+This section will cease to be effective after that date for any generation facilities which have not applied for a permit as of January 1, 2004, unless extended by legislation enacted prior to January 1, 2004.

 Section 8.
 A new Section 39003.1 of the Health & Safety Code is added, to read: